dswd/vpncloud/vpncloud.md

     - Method `1`, **ChaCha20Poly1305**: The header is followed by a 8 byte
       *nonce*.
 The rest of the data is encrypted with the `libsodium::crypto_aead_chacha20poly1305` method, using the 8 byte header as additional data.

+    - Method `2`, **AES256GCM**: The header is followed by a 12 byte *nonce*.
+      The rest of the data is encrypted with the `libsodium::crypto_aead_aes256gcm` method, using the 8 byte header as additional data.

   * 1 `reserved byte` that is currently unused